This ultimate guide provides a comprehensive review of cyber risk, including:

 Protecting the enterprise from evolving cyber risk

 Proactive defense is the best approach to protect the enterprise from evolving cyber risk.
 IT and security teams need to stay on top of the latest trends in security solutions as well as the threat landscape.
-Unfortunately, as security advances, so do cyber criminals, who continually evolve attack vectors to evade new security measures.
+Unfortunately, as security advances, so do the cyber criminals, who continually evolve attack vectors to evade new security measures.

 The evolving threat landscape